jacobras/size-diff-action/README.md

 TODO...

+## Contributing

-### Publishing
+### Publishing the Action

-I couldn't get the entire project working in Kotlin, so it's a mix.
-The logic is in Kotlin, but the main Action entrypoint is in JS.
+The project is mostly Kotlin, with just the main entrypoint written in JS.

 1. Build JS from Kotlin module using `gradlew kotlinUpgradeYarnLock :action-logic:jsNodeProductionRun`
 2. Build full JS dist using `rollup --config rollup.config.js`
+3. Push /dist.